 Have peppermint growing in your garden?
 Go pick some, and use it to make your own peppermint extract.
-If you start a batch now, it’ll be ready in time for the holidays.
-Here’s how it’s made:
+It makes a great gift during the holidays.
+Here’s what you do:

-Step 4: When your peppermint extract is ready, strain out the mint leaves, and pour the finished extract into brown bottles.
-This will protect it from the sunlight.
+When your peppermint extract is ready, strain out the mint leaves, and pour the finished extract into brown glass bottles.
+This will protect it from sunlight.

 Many web browsers have their own built-in PDF viewers, but they tend to be buggy.
 If you’re having trouble printing or editing one of our printables, click here for help.

 - Want to make peppermint extract without the alcohol?
 Just substitute the vodka with three parts food-grade liquid glycerin and one part water